ndren/openwrtsdkbuild/README.md

 * A drop-down list to choose your SDK/URL/packagename in Gitlab-CI parameters
 * Add an architecture diagram
 * Try self-hosted gitlab
+* Implement a test stage in the pipeline to add the URL, install the package and run it

 ## Links